Code-with-anvesha/Code-with-anvesha/README.md

 ### 🏅 Certifications
 ___
-•🎓 Java (Basic) by HackerRank & CodeChef
+*🎓 Java (Basic) by HackerRank & CodeChef

 *🎓 JavaScript (Basic) by HackerRank

 *🎓 JavaScript (Intermediate) by HackerRank

-•🎓 Python by Let’s Upgrade & CodeChef
+*🎓 Python by Let’s Upgrade & CodeChef

-•🎓 Problem Solving by HackerRank & CodeChef
+*🎓 Problem Solving by HackerRank & CodeChef

-•🎓 HTML and CSS by Let’s Upgrade
+*🎓 HTML and CSS by Let’s Upgrade

-•🎓 Data Science and Machine Learning Internship Program by Edureka
+*🎓 Data Science and Machine Learning Internship Program by Edureka

-•🛡️ Cybersecurity Analyst Virtual Experience by Forage (Completed for knowledge enhancement; core focus remains on Data Science & ML)
+*🛡️ Cybersecurity Analyst Virtual Experience by Forage (Completed for knowledge enhancement; core focus remains on Data Science & ML)
 ___

 ### 🧠 Skills
 ___

-•Programming Languages:
+* Programming Languages:
 Proficient in C, C++, Java, JavaScript, and Python (favorite for scripting & automation) — strong grasp of object-oriented and procedural programming.

-•Web Development: 🌐
+* Web Development: 🌐
 Hands-on experience with HTML, CSS, and JavaScript.
 Skilled in Responsive Web Design using CSS Grid and Flexbox, along with building interactive and user-friendly interfaces.

-•Data Structures & Algorithms: 📚
+* Data Structures & Algorithms: 📚
 Solid understanding of DSA concepts with a focus on problem-solving, time-space optimization, and participating in coding challenges.

-•Tools & Platforms: 🔧
+* Tools & Platforms: 🔧
 Familiar with industry-standard tools like VS Code, Git, GitHub, and Gitpod.
 Active on coding platforms such as CodeChef, GeeksforGeeks, and HackerEarth for continuous learning and improvement.
 ___